What is Mastopexy? The Breast Lift Surgery Option

 What to consider when considering mastopexy

-If you are considering breast lift surgery (mastopexy surgery) in Sydney or Melbourne, be sure speak with a FRACS qualified Specialist Plastic Surgeon with expert skills at breast surgery and scar minimisation.
+If you are considering breast lift surgery (mastopexy surgery) in Melbourne, be sure speak with a FRACS qualified Specialist Plastic Surgeon with expert skills at breast surgery and scar minimisation.
 It is important you discuss your expectations and goals regarding this procedure and to keep your expectations in line with what can be achieved (realistic expectations are imperative to being satisfied with your results – surgery can improve your breast shape and appearance but there are limits to what surgery can accomplish; what you start with and your skin elasticity or skin health WILL have an impact on your results, including how they change over time.
 Once your Plastic Surgeon understands your expectations and desired outcome we will be able to determine if this procedure is right for you.

 In some cases a mammography may be required before the final decision.